Anwar8/Blaze/README.md

 **References**
 Du and Hajjar (2020) Three-dimensional nonlinear displacement-based beam element for members with angle and tee sections.
 Engineering Structures.

+Additional work on night of 1 April:
+Added iterations for calculating resistance forces $\boldsymbol{R}$, out of balance forces $\boldsymbol{G}$, and $\Delta \boldsymbol{U}$.
+Then used them to update the system state, and recalculate the out-of-balance.
+Out-of-balance appears to decrease with iterations.
+TODO: **Still need to apply convergence criteria, and load factor $\lambda$.** Remember that my beam is poking to the right, which is the opposite of my imagination for some reason.
+The load, to apply compression, should be in the negative x-direction.
+This has been updated.
+The output values all appear to be more or less correct, but I will need to check again.

 #### 27 Mar 24
 It might be that I am not yet done with the reading.
 I have found the book by Belytschko to include many sections that I must read, particularly on transformations!
 This book also covers some meshless methods which I will need to revisit.
 I added geometric stiffness and tangent stiffness calculations.
 Note that the geometric stiffness is incomplete as it only contains contributions of the axial load.